PostgreSQL Length + 12 Examples

 SELECT jsnob_array_length('["united","states","of","america"]') AS length;

-Let’s check the output of the above query.
+Let’s examine the output of the query above.

 Postgresql length of jsonb